peterdurham/code-boost/content/blog/vs-code-hotkeys/index.md

 ---
-title: The Best Hotkeys To Learn for VS Code
+title: The Best Shortcuts To Learn for VS Code
 date: "2015-05-06T23:46:37.121Z"
 category: "Tools"
-description: "Hotkeys and shortcuts to use in VS Code.
+description: "Shortcuts and hotkeys to use in VS Code.
 Learn effective key combinations to edit and arrange code in the editor."
 featuredImage: "./shortcut.webp"
 tags: ["Hotkeys", "Shortcuts", "VS Code"]
 ---

-If you are using VS Code, here are some of the best hotkeys to speed up your coding
+If you are using **VS Code**, here are some of the best shortcuts to speed up your coding

-## Basic Shortcuts
+### Basic Shortcuts

-Here's a quick refresher of some basic `hotkeys` that are not VS Code specific, but are still useful.
+Here's a quick refresher of some basic hotkeys that are *not* VS Code specific, but are still useful.

 ## Typing Shortcuts